 When it comes to influencing human behavior, the act of labeling has been scientifically proven to be a highly effective strategy.
 For example, in one study examining voter turnout, participants were asked a simple question with two different and randomized phrasings:

 How important is it to you to be a voter in the upcoming election? (noun-phrasing)

 How important is it to you to vote in the upcoming election? (verb-phrasing)

 In both instances, labeling the individual as a voter (noun) versus simply as someone who votes (verb) was shown to result in increased voting behavior.

 In this bestselling book, Atomic Habits, author James Clear cites a similar effect related to the creation of long-lasting behaviors.
-For example, identity-based mindsets such as thinking of yourself as a runner versus someone who runs or an author versus someone who writes, produce greater levels of behavior change.
+For example, identity-based mindsets such as thinking of yourself as a runner versus someone who runs or an author versus someone who writes, produces greater levels of behavior change.

-Ford uses this same labeling tactic to both handle pointed objections from the media while at the same time encouraging his constituents to model and comply with the desired behavior.
+Ford uses this same labeling tactic to handle pointed objections from the media while at the same time encouraging his constituents to model and comply with the desired behavior.